pydio/pydio-doc-admin-guide/2_running_cells_in_production/4_ssl.md

 Using this mode, you can easily let Cells generate a cert/key pair and use it to secure connections.
 This certificate is not recognized by a third-party authority, so it will be displayed as untrusted in a web-browser.

 However, it is a very good solution if you are behind a reverse-proxy to still enable TLS between the proxy and the server.
-This is in fact recommanded if you want to use CellsSync with a Proxy as most proxy will only forward TLS-secured connections to TLS-secured upstream servers.
+This is in fact recommended if you want to use CellsSync with a Proxy as most proxy will only forward TLS-secured connections to TLS-secured upstream servers.

 **About the RootCA**